 Now that you have acquired more assets and grown your wealth, you must consider how these will be handled if you are incapacitated.
 While you have already planned for your healthcare needs, you now need to consider who will take care of your finances if you are incapacitated.
 By establishing your Durable Power of Attorney for Finances (POA for Finances), your finances will be in the hands of someone you trust if you are not able to handle them yourself.

 Finally, you need to create a plan for your estate after your passing.
-When a person dies without a Will or Trust, Probate Court evaluates their estate which can result in a lengthy and pricy process.
+When a person dies without a Will or Trust, Probate Court evaluates their estate, which can result in a lengthy and expensive process.
 Essentially, Probate Court is the hurdle laying in the way of your beneficiaries inheriting your assets directly.
-In order to avoid the slow and taxing process of Probate, you can proactively design an estate plan strategy to ensure swift inheritance by your beneficiaries.
-If you would like to expedite the process of probate, creating a Will is essential.
+In order to avoid the slow and taxing process of Probate, you can proactively design an Estate Plan strategy to ensure swift inheritance by your beneficiaries.
+If you would like to expedite the process of Probate, creating a Will is essential.
 To avoid Probate all together, consider if a Trust would be right for you.